codewitch-honey-crisis/uix/docs/screens.md

 // declare the screen type
 using screen_t = uix::screen_ex</*FRAME_ADAPTER=*/ssd1306_surface_adapter,/*X_ALIGN=*/1,/*Y_ALIGN=*/8>;
 ```
 This is a declaration with a custom user supplied frame adapter - a [GFX draw target](https://honeythecodewitch.com/gfx/wiki/draw_targets.md) and a custom vertical alignment of 8 pixels.
 The draw target is used to translate standard coordinates into coordinates that translate to the odd memory layout described above.
-The code for it, and an example of using it is provided with the examples.
+The code for it, and an example of using it is provided in the Heltek Wifi Kit V2 Basic example.

 The following two declarations are effectively the same:
 ```cpp